 It is that time of the year again.
 Many teens and college athletes have hit the fields again for the fall sports season.
 Football, soccer, cross country and other sports will again reign the fall season.
 Practices will begin anew.

-Every year there are unexpected and tragic deaths as a result of the sport season.
+Every year there are unexpected and tragic deaths as a result of the sports season.
 On the same sideline is injuries – These are somewhat expected and are often tragic in their own right, but it is the unexpected side of death that concerns the heart of so many.

 Nationally, about 7 million students play high school sports.
 And according to the “National Association of State Boards of Education“.
 And of those more than 20 high school students per year die from heat, heart conditions and other injuries.

-This concern is not limited to high school athletes, as several college students and professional athletes, have recently died as a result of playing sports.
+This concern is not limited to high school athletes, as several college students and professional athletes have recently died as a result of playing sports.

-Often many student athletes require a physical examination prior to playing sports, but many argue that the current standards are not adequately testing for potential health risks.
+Often many student-athletes require a physical examination prior to playing sports, but many argue that the current standards are not adequately testing for potential health risks.
 As in many cases – cost is the real concern.
 While others contend that when no symptoms are present how can we truly know who needs further screening?

 Dr. Federico Vaca, director of UC Irvine’s Center for Trauma and Injury Prevention Research stated somewhat recently “When they come in their freshman year, their heart is still growing.

-How much do you screen them.”
-He clearly understands the difficulty that presents diagnosis of student athletes
+.”
+He clearly understands the difficulty that presents the diagnosis of student-athletes

 The American Heart Association recommends cardiovascular screening for all high school student athletes.
 However this does not include the more involved heart testing.
 Some schools in Italy have required EKG’s for all high school athletes and they report a drop in the overall student death rate.